ravenfeld/Server-Podcasts-Garmin/README.md

 Enter your login and password.

-**Please note I did not use a password recovery tool, if you forget it you will have to re-create an account.**
+**Please note I did not use a password recovery tool, if you forget it you will have to re-create an account.
+For reset delete user with request DELETE FROM account;**

 # Using App